MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 {.square}

 ##### Religion
-While the Dividing Plains are the most theologically diverse region in [Tal'Dorei](taldorei), faith is a private affair and religion is not discussed lightly.
-While all of the Prime Deities are equally represented in the region an accurate accounting is difficult.
-In [Kymal](kymal), however, the worship of **Avandra** is both open and widespread with many shrines to the god of luck located outside the city's many casinos.
+The region is theologically diverse, but most people are very private in their worship.
+All of the Prime Deities are equally represented throughout the region, but .

 ##### Settlements
 The major settlements in the region are: